-At the forum some students expressed joy that the campus put their logo on the art work to show that the students are being heard.
+At the forum, some students expressed joy that the campus put their logo on the artworks to show that the students are being heard.

-English Professor Allan Benn explained that he is not speaking against inclusion or for censorship, but the project of Trump was too graphic with the boy laying dead in the sand.
+English Professor Allan Benn explained that he was not speaking against inclusion or for censorship, but the project of Trump was too graphic with the boy laying dead in the sand.

-Some audience members were upset about the Trump artwork because they had interpreted it as Trump beating the boy and killing him, or having wrongly compared Trump’s presidency to Obama’s.
+Some audience members were upset about the Trump artwork because they had interpreted it as Trump beating the boy and killing him.

-When students were opposing the art work from the project, student Eli Downie brought up the recent protests held by religious groups that have happened on campus.
+When students were opposing the artwork from the project, student Eli Downie brought up the recent on-campus protests held by religious groups.

 “Who are we as a campus?
-If we won’t let our students express their views, but let racial protestors, who are we as a campus?” said Downie.
+If we won’t let our students express their views, but let racial protestors, who are we as a campus?”
+Downie said.

 After some students explained that the image of Trump made them uncomfortable, the artist of the Trump painting revealed herself and spoke out saying, “…life’s uncomfortable.”

-Additionally, while the biggest controversy was the Trump poster and the university’s logos, some students towards the end mentioned the multiple other inclusion projects on campus.
+Additionally, while the biggest controversy was the Trump poster and the university’s logos on the posters, some students towards the end mentioned the multiple other inclusion projects on campus.

 Amanda Hajzeri described the women warrior project as being empowering.